Maternal-Neonatal COVID-19 Information

 - Use of Personal Protective Equipment (PPE) by Providers and Patients during Labour & Delivery

-- Supporting People for Pregnant Patients during a Labour & Delivery Admission
+- Support People for Pregnant Individuals during a Labour & Delivery Admission

-- Mother-Baby Dyad Care for Suspected/Confirmed COVID-19 Mothers
+- Mother-Baby Dyad Care for Suspected or Confirmed COVID-19 People

-- Care of Babies born to Suspected and Confirmed COVID-19 Mothers
+- Care of Babies born to Suspected or Confirmed COVID-19 People

 - Infant Testing

 We hope these tools will assist our fellow colleagues and front-line workers across the province.
 This work began when PCMCH was tasked by the Ministry of Health to provide support to our Maternal-Neonatal providers across the province.
-Recognizing that during the perinatal period individuals and their families have a high degree of interaction with multiple providers in the health care system.
-There is a need for care during these life stages is time sensitive and cannot be delayed during this pandemic response.
-We hope that these guidelines provide some clarity and recommendations regarding practice changes related to maternal-neonatal care regarding the COVID-19 pandemic.
+Recognizing that during the perinatal period individuals and their families have a high degree of interaction with multiple providers in the healthcare system.
+The need for care during these life stages is time sensitive and cannot be delayed during this pandemic response.
+We hope that these guidelines provide some clarity and recommendations regarding practice changes related to maternal-neonatal care during the COVID-19 pandemic.